-- A report to the Transport Commissioner which could cause problems in respect of the operator’s license renewal, and lead to a public inquiry; and
+- A report to the Transport Commissioner which could cause problems in respect of the operator’s license renewal, and lead to a public inquiry

-Practical steps that might be taken to ensure that drivers are making the necessary checks and defects are remedied effectively include:
+There are practical steps that might be taken to ensure that drivers are making the necessary checks and defects are remedied effectively.

-- Update defect check sheets and associated paperwork in line with the new DVSA guidance.
+- Updating defect check sheets and associated paperwork in line with the new DVSA guidance

-- Provide regular practical training to drivers in relation to the checks that they should be making.
+- Providing regular practical training to drivers in relation to the checks that they should be making

-- Explain to drivers why they are making the checks.
+- Explaining to drivers why they are making the checks.
 It is for their benefit, and serves to protect them just as much as the company.

-- Ensure that drivers submit the check sheets on a daily or weekly basis (and are not left in the cab).
+- Ensuring that drivers submit the check sheets on a daily or weekly basis (and are not left in the cab)

-- Ensure that maintenance teams review the defect sheets - is the same defect on a certain vehicle regularly occurring?
+- Making sure that maintenance teams review the defect sheets - is the same defect on a certain vehicle regularly occurring?
 Is the quick fix not dealing with the issue?
 Is this indicative of a larger problem?